Subscribe

 Seniors often have specific needs determined by their age and health condition.
 And sadly, web and mobile interfaces are not always designed with an older audience in mind.

-For example, products that seniors often use, like grocery deliveries or health-tracking apps, have too complex UI with many small elements that might confuse older users.
+For example, seniors often use products like grocery deliveries or health-tracking apps.
+But they often have too complex UI with many small elements that might confuse older users.

-New design patterns and unfamiliar user interfaces may challenge or stress older users that tend to adapt to changes slower and feel more comfortable relying on previous digital experiences.
+New design patterns and unfamiliar user interfaces may challenge or stress older users, who tend to adapt to changes slower and feel more comfortable relying on previous digital experiences.

-The U.S. Census Bureau reports that over 60 percent of Americans 65 years and older have difficulty with close vision, and another 15 percent struggle with distance vision.
-This means that a big part of users ages 65 or older struggle to use digital products that use smaller font sizes.
+The U.S. Census Bureau reports that over 60 percent of Americans 65 years and older have difficulty with close vision and another 15 percent struggle with distance vision.
+This means that many users aged 65 or older struggle to use digital products that use smaller font sizes.

 Tips for better UI design for seniors

-When designing for seniors, try to make your app more accessible to people over 60 years of age.
+Designing for seniors means trying to make your app accessible to people over 60 years of age.
 You can achieve this by making design adjustments to some fundamental elements.

-Implement the following design principles for seniors when creating apps for older audience:
+Implement the following design principles for seniors when creating apps for older audiences:

 • Make sure that a user interface has big and easy-to-see main elements.
-Place links, buttons, sliders, and such. in a central location on the page so that seniors can read the content easier.
+Place links, buttons, sliders, and such in a central location on the page so that seniors can read the content more easily.

 • Use big, legible fonts and semi-modular icons so they can be accessible to people with impaired vision.
-Best of all, allow people to change their font size within an app.
-Customizable font sizes make it easier for seniors to adjust the size of the text.
+Best of all, let people change their font size within an app.
+Customizable font sizes make it easier for seniors to adjust the text size.

-• You can also use bold contrasting colors for checkboxes and lists so seniors can easily see what options are available.
+• You can also use bold contrasting colors for checkboxes and lists so seniors can easily see available options.

-• App design for elderly people can include an interface that automatically changes from color to black and white version in poor lighting conditions, which decreases screen contrast and makes reading and scrolling less tiring.
+• App design for elderly people can include an interface that automatically changes from color to black and white in poor lighting conditions, decreasing screen contrast and making reading and scrolling less tiring.

 • Include some white space between items to help scan the page easier.
 Show items in a series of rows or columns - grids make it easier for seniors to scan content and identify what they want.